fed/blog/src/pages/blog/dom-traversal-manipulation.md

 }
 ```

-Alternatively, you could also do:
+Alternatively, you could also do the following (albeit not recommended as it doesn't remove event listeners, which could lead to memory
+leaks in your code):

 ```js
 el.innerHTML = '';